judka-uriel/uriel-book/uriel_en.md

 to restrict marriages with them and thereby preserve racial purity.
 Later this restriction was lifted, and now many Orthodox communities permit violations of blood purity.
-Therefore, to preserve a genetically pure race, the ultra-Orthodox could exclude from their ranks also Jews only through the maternal line.
+Therefore, to preserve a genetically pure race, the ultra-Orthodoxes could exclude from their ranks also Jews only through the maternal line.
 And indeed, such discrimination against Jews through the mother has long been taking place. -->